-Funding for Waller's research has been provided by NICHD, NSF, NIFA, the William and Flora Hewlett Foundation, the Public Policy Institute of California, the Cornell Population Center, the Institute for Social Sciences, and the Bronfenbrenner Life Course Center at Cornell University.
+Funding for Waller's research has been provided by the NICHD, NSF, NIFA, the WT Grant Foundation,the William and Flora Hewlett Foundation, the Public Policy Institute of California, the Cornell Population Center, the Institute for Social Sciences, and the Bronfenbrenner Life Course Center at Cornell University.

 Waller, Maureen R. (2002).
 My Baby's Father: Unmarried Parents and Paternal Responsibility.
 Ithaca, NY: Cornell University Press. [book]

 [Google book preview]

 Turner, Kimberly and Maureen R. Waller (2017, online 2016).
 "Indebted Relationships: Child Support Arrears and Nonresident Fathers' Involvement with Children."
 Journal of Marriage and Family, 79(1): 24-43.